deanwampler/spark-scala-tutorial/Tutorial.markdown

 There are comments at the end of this file with suggested exercises to learn the API.
 All the subsequent examples we'll discuss include suggested exercises, too.

-Solutions for some of the suggested are provided in the [src/main/scala/sparktutorial/solns](https://github.com/deanwampler/spark-scala-tutorial/tree/master/src/main/scala/sparktutorial/solns) directory (athough not for this script's suggestions).
+Solutions for some of the suggested exercises are provided in the [src/main/scala/sparktutorial/solns](https://github.com/deanwampler/spark-scala-tutorial/tree/master/src/main/scala/sparktutorial/solns) directory (athough not for this script's suggestions).

 You can exit the Scala REPL now.
 Type `:quit` or use `^d` (control-d - which means "end of input" for \*NIX systems.).